koddo/packer-vmware-debian/README.md

 The [custom-script.sh](custom-script.sh) prepares the VM:

-- adds my keys to `authorized_keys`
-- disables password authentication
+- adds my keys to `authorized_keys` and disables password authentication
 - enables shared directories in `/mnt/vmshared/`
 - enables accessing the vm by bonjour/zeroconf using `libnss-mdns`
+- etc

 # How to update this copy from original repo